Becky Mushko

 Q. For what age group is Ferradiddledumday written?

-A. The target age is seven to twelve—upper elementary and middle school students who already know the original Rumpelstiltskin story and can compare and contrast this version with the original.
+A. The target age is seven to twelve--upper elementary and middle school students who already know the original Rumpelstiltskin story and can compare and contrast this version with the original.
 Ferradiddledumday can be enjoyed as a simple story, or it can be used as part of a science, geography, or history lesson.
 It can, of course, be read aloud to young children.
-For educational purposes, it is ideally suited for third grade.
+For educational purposes, it is ideally suited for third grade because it meets some of the Virginia Standards of Learning for that grade.
 And, of course, there's a study guide included.

 Q. Are there other groups to which Ferradiddledumday would have particular appeal?

-A. Besides kids, it should appeal to teachers, libraries, and parents who homeschool.
-Plus, anyone who enjoys fairy tales and Appalachian stories will enjoy it.
-It’s a perfect book for a grandparent to read to visiting grandchildren.
+A. Teachers, libraries, parents who homeschool, anyone who enjoys fairy tales and Appalachian stories will enjoy it.
+It's a perfect book for a grandparent to read to visiting grandchildren.

 Q. Have you written anything else for young people?

-A. I have a collection of short stories—Where There’s A Will—that I published in 2005 through the print-on-demand publisher, Infinity; it's available on Amazon.com.
+A. I had a now out-of-print collection of short stories--Where There?s A Will--that I published in 2005 through the print-on-demand publisher, Infinity; sometimes copies are available on Amazon.com.
 That story collection also comes with a study guide geared to the 6th grade Virginia Standards of Learning.
-I’ve recently completed a middle grade novel which I’m querying to agents in hopes of getting it picked up by a major publisher.
-My current work-in-progress is a young adult paranormal novel about a young animal communicator who solves a murder case.
+My middle grade novel, Stuck, was published by Cedar Creek in 2011.

 Most of my stories for young people are set in the Blue Ridge Mountain area; some are set in Franklin County.
 As a kid, I always liked to hear the old-timey stories.
 As an adult, I like to tell stories with an old-timey flavor.

-Q. You received some very nice blurbs, didn't you?
+Q. Ferradiddledumday received some very nice blurbs, didn't it?

 Sharyn McCrumb, New York Times best-selling author said this: